tencentyun/intlcloud-documents/yehe_doc/数据库/云数据库 SQL Server/操作指南/网络与安全/开启或关闭外网地址_intl_en.md

 ## Prerequisites
 - The network of the instance is a VPC.
-- The instance is in Guangzhou, Shanghai, Beijing, Chengdu, or Chongqing region.
+- The instance is in Guangzhou, Shanghai, Beijing, Chengdu, Chongqing, Nanjing or Hongkong region.

 ## Private/Public network address description